Gyeeta/gyeeta.github.io/docs/installation/shyama_config.md

 This field indicates the Cloud Operator this Shyama instance is running on.
 This is needed to get the Network Region and Zone.

-Currently supported Cloud Operator Metadata collection are : AWS, GCP and Azure.
+Currently supported Cloud Operator Metadata collection are : aws, gcp and azure.

 For other Cloud Operators or in case of own data centers, this field should be ignored.